foundry-rs/book/src/projects/soldeer.md

 ```

 #### Add a Dependency Stored in GIT
-If you choose to use Git as a source for your dependencies—though we generally discourage this since Git isn't designed to be a dependency manager—you can provide the Git repository link as an additional argument.
+If you choose to use Git as a source for your dependencies — though we generally discourage this, since Git isn't designed to be a dependency manager — you can provide the Git repository link as an additional argument.
 Soldeer will then automatically handle the installation using a Git subprocess.
 For example:
 ```bash
 forge soldeer install forge-std~1.9.2 https://github.com/foundry-rs/forge-std.git